cyberark/terraform-provider-cyberark/README.md

 The CyberArk Terraform Provider is open source and available on GitHub.

-The CyberArk Terraform Provider has the ability to interact with CyberArk Cloud Resources(Privilege Cloud and Secrets Hub) and can create safes, accounts, secretstores and sync policies.
+The CyberArk Terraform Provider can interact with CyberArk resources including Privileged Cloud, PAM Self-Hosted, and Secrets Hub and can create safes, accounts, secret stores and sync policies.

 Note: Supported platforms for account creation are AWS, Azure, and MySQL databases.